 - copy of child's birth certificate (if the birth certificate is unavailable, a copy of another official document such as an immunisation record or passport will be accepted)

-- Your debit or credit card (to pay the registration fee)
+- Your debit or credit card (to pay the registration fee if applicable)

 - Concession cards and immigration visas (where applicable)

 - Documents from Family Support Services or a Maternal and Child Health nurse confirming high support needs and/or disability, or letter from a doctor for complex medical needs (where applicable)